Making the Most of PowerScribe

 Improving Accuracy

-(As a corollary, try to avoid typing corrections, which can degrade your speech profile over time.
+Right after PS transcribes something incorrectly, just say spell that and a window will pop up.
+Either select the correct choice from the options or type whatever you want.
+Try to avoid typing corrections, which can degrade your speech profile over time.
 Either re-dictate or, better yet, “Spell that” and then type your correction.)

-When you want PS to get better at transcribing words that are already in your report (like when it took multiple attempts or you gave up and typed it manually), you have two choices:
+When you want PS to get better at transcribing words that are already in your report (like when it took multiple attempts or you gave up and typed it manually), highlight the correct text and say train phrase.
+You’ll be prompted to dictate your phrase.
+Give it a few tries (I usually do three).

 So to summarize:

 Note: You can delete problem words from your dictionary if you never use them (i.e., you never say “x” in reports, but PS often dictates x when you say y.
-So just delete y from the dictionary by right-clicking and selecting “Remove from Vocabulary”.)
+So just delete x from the dictionary by right-clicking and selecting “Remove from Vocabulary”.)
 You can access the Vocabulary Editor itself to add/delete words/phrases in bulk from Speech>Vocabulary Editor.

 For words you do use, training both the correct and incorrect words will help PS learn to differentiate between them.